intel-retail/rtsf-at-checkout-reference-design/docs_src/configuration.md

 - ResponseClientId - Client ID for the response MQTT Broker
 - ResponseKeepAlive - Keep alive duration for the response MQTT Broker

-#### EdgeX REST Device Service
+## EdgeX REST Device Service

-This reference design uses the [REST Device Service](https://github.com/edgexfoundry/device-rest-go) [**TODO: Update link**] from EdgeX Foundry with custom device profiles.
+This reference design uses the [REST Device Service](https://github.com/edgexfoundry/device-rest-go) from EdgeX Foundry with custom device profiles.
 These device profiles YAML files are located at [https://github.com/intel-iot-devkit/rtsf-at-checkout-reference-design/rtsf-at-checkout-reference-design/tree/master/loss-detection-app/res/device-rest-go](https://github.com/intel-iot-devkit/rtsf-at-checkout-reference-design/rtsf-at-checkout-reference-design/tree/master/loss-detection-app/res/device-rest-go]) and are volume mounted into the device service's running Docker container.

 The service's  [configuration.toml](https://github.com/intel-iot-devkit/rtsf-at-checkout-reference-design/rtsf-at-checkout-reference-design/blob/master/loss-detection-app/res/device-rest-go/docker/configuration.toml) file has been customized to add the devices to the ` DeviceList ` section for each device profile.

-#### Intel RSP RFID Solution
+## Intel RSP RFID Solution

 This reference design uses the [Intel Retail Sensor Platform (RSP)](https://software.intel.com/en-us/retail/rfid-sensor-platform) .
 Once installed you need to configure the custom facility ids by navigating to the web portal at [http://localhost:8080/web-admin/](http://localhost:8080/web-admin/).